American Indians are the indigenous people of the US, which is today commonly called Native Americans.

 Before the beginning of Spanish conquest, it is estimated that severe drought raised the survival stakes between tribes.

-You can go hiking from the visitor center to hot springs in wilderness.
+You can go hiking from the visitor center of Gila National Forest to hot springs in wilderness.

 Along the way, you need to walk across the Gila River.